 The study wants to answer some series of questions like, “do growing population segments demand types of housing that are not prevalent in the current stock?
 Is our housing stock a good match for future demand?
 Is the design of the housing market conducive to delivering the mix of housing types in the locations that our changing population requires?”

 Of course location and style of property is also of great interest to lenders and sometimes their preference runs contradictory to the individuals.
-Small studio apartments continue to be difficult to finance – as a mortgage broker even with over 20 lenders on our panel we often have to pass, on these deals especially if LMI is involved.
+Small studio apartments continue to be difficult to finance – on these deals especially if LMI is involved.